cwegscheider/cwegscheider/content/authors/admin/_index.md

     url: https://www.uni-muenster.de/IfPol/
 education:
   courses:
-    - course: Ph.D. in Political Science
+    - course: Dr. phil. in Political Science
       institution: University of Salzburg
       year: 2022
     - course: M.A. in Theory and Comparative Studies of Political Systems in Transition